jonasmaertens/TASEP/README.md

 - `Memory.py`: Class for storing and sampling from experiences
 - `Trainer.py`: Wrapper class for training the network
 - `example_training.py`: Sample training script that plots progress, visualizes with Pygame, and saves the network at the end
+- `example_run_pretrained.py`: Sample script for loading and running a pretrained network

 ## Setup